 - 2 cups tomato juice (or 1 15-ounce can crushed tomatoes if you don’t have tomato juice)

 Place all ingredients in a large bowl.
 Use an immersion blender or blend in batches, to desired smoothness.
 I prefer my gazpacho somewhat chunky, so only pulse a few times in the blender.
 Adjust seasonings to taste.

 Place in a glass container to store.
-Chill several hours or overnight to allow the flavors to blend.
+Chill several hours to allow the flavors to blend and ripen.